-- ½ tablespoon cinnamon ground
+- 2 teaspoons cinnamon ground

-- Bake in the preheated oven for 55-70 minutes, or until a wooden skewer inserted into the center comes out clean.
+- Bake in the preheated oven for 50-55 minutes, or until a wooden skewer inserted into the center comes out clean.

-- Remove the bundt cake out of the oven and let cool for 15 minutes in the pan.
+- Let cool for 10 minutes inside the pan.
 Place a cooling rack or plate over top of the bundt cake and flip the cake.
 Tap the bundt pan to release the cake.
 Carefully lift off the pan to reveal the cake.
-Let cool completely.
 Prepare the brown butter while it cools.